codesport/php-rest-api/README.md

 * **[Travis CI](https://travis-ci.org/codesport/php-rest-api):** at the most basic level, it tests your under various deployment environments.
 It then alerts developers of bugs, quality issues, and failures.

-* **[Better Code Hub](https://bettercodehub.com/):** a CI tool that checks your GitHub codebase against 10 engineering guidelines devised by the authority in software quality, Software Improvement Group.
+* **[Better Code Hub](https://bettercodehub.com/):** a code review tool that checks your GitHub codebase against 10 engineering guidelines devised by the authority in software quality, Software Improvement Group.

 # Authorship and Credits